Mystifine/MealGen/NOTES.md

 # BCrypt
 BCrypt is used as a one way hash for passwords.
 BCrypt does this by having it's own one way algorithim and then applying a "salt" to the password.
 This salt is then hashed with the password and when comparing the password the salt is automatically retrieved allowing us to not store the salt.
 It's great to have secure password as part of the project.

+# pubspec.yaml
+pubspec yaml contains application metadata regarding version, packages, dependencies and etc.

+# client/app/assets/images
+This file contains assets used in the application.
+There is a few things that should be noted when importing different types of files for mobile applications.
+To start, we need to understand that the application is ran on many different devices and each screen has different resolutions.
+Different image file types will also impact the project.
+There are 2 common file sizes used in app development:
+* .png: Lossless compression and supports transparency but larger file size (Usually used for icons)
+* .jpeg: Smaller file size good for reducing app size and improving load times but quality can be degraded when compressed.
+Does not support transparent backgrounds.
+(Usually used for themes/backgrounds)
+* webp: Modern balance between png and jpeg however is not supported cross platform.
+Good for android.
+It is common for professional app developers to provide different images of various dimensions for different screen densities.
+Flutter is capable of detecting the screen densitiy and select a proper image if provided, otherwise it is scaled automatically.